Using Server Actions in NextJS

 }

-- These are server actions, the 'use server' keyword indicates that this code only runs on the server and will not be sent to the client, making it suitable for handling important logic.
+- These are server actions, the keyword 'use server' indicates that this code only runs on the server, will not be sent to the client, and is therefore suitable for processing important logic

-- When using Server Actions, NextJS automatically checks the Origin, Hostname and Next-Action ID (is a random code generated in build time) of the server before execution, so by default you have built-in CSRF protection.
+- When using Server Actions, NextJS automatically checks the Origin and Hostname of the server before execution, so by default you already have a built-in CSRF protection mechanism

-- Server Actions can be used like API handles so they can be called via Postman, thus to enhance security you should check permissions such as with cookies before allowing service usage.
+- Server Actions can be used as API handles and can be called via Postman, so to enhance security you should check permissions such as via cookies before allowing service usage

 'use client'